austin-weeks/tv-control-server/README.md

 ### Endpoints

-`POST /increase-brightness` - Increase the brightness of your TV `POST /decrease-brightness` - Decrease the brightness of your TV
+`GET /increase-brightness` - Increase the brightness of your TV `GET /decrease-brightness` - Decrease the brightness of your TV

 Both endpoints require the following **headers**:
 - `"Authorization: <password>"` - client password as set in `.env`